accel-sim/accel-sim-framework/util/tuner/README.md

   # compile microbenchmarks
   make -C ./GPU_Microbenchmark/
   # set the device id that you want to tune to
-  # if you do now know the device id, run ./GPU_Microbenchmark/bin/list_devices
+  # if you do not know the device id, run ./GPU_Microbenchmark/bin/list_devices
   export CUDA_VISIBLE_DEVICES=0
   #run the ubench and save output in stats.txt
   ./GPU_Microbenchmark/run_all.sh | tee stats.txt